INEC Denies Resignation Of ICT Director | Leadership Newspaper

 INEC Denies Resignation Of ICT Director

-The Independent National Electoral Commission (INEC) has refuted claims that its Director of Information and Communication Technology (ICT) Mr Chidi...
+BY SUNDAY ISUWA, Abuja The Independent National Electoral Commission (INEC) has refuted claims that its director of Information and Communication...

 Army Deploys Drone To Fight Kidnapping, Banditry In Ondo, Ekiti Tick Forests